Back to all reviews

 This is not the whole list of options, but I believe it best showcases Zoom’s primary focus — its versatile video calls.

 Although the large amount of user-management options might be justified for a business that relies heavily on video conferencing, it does make the interface a bit cluttered and overwhelming.
+That’s especially true when you factor in the AI section that was recently shoved in there (as if the UI wasn’t crowded enough).

 As far as video quality goes, it’s exceptional, as expected — both me and my meeting participant had no trouble seeing and understanding each other loud and clear.